ycjessie/TicTacToe/README.md

 # TIC TAC TOE

 Xs and Os, is a game for two players, who take turns marking the spaces in a 3×3 grid.
-The winner of the player is the one who succeeds in placing three of the marks in a horizontal, vertical, or diagonal row.
+The winner of the player is the one who places three of the marks successfully in a vertical, horizontal, or diagonal row.

 ## Installation